Leave your search & conversion rate optimization projects in the hands of a certified Growth & Performance Marketing Manager

 This then allowed us to price products at the IPP (Indifference price point) such that the margin between the optimal price point and the indifference price point became the client’s growth advantage and buffer across all seasonal demand undulations.

-Overview: The Client was a Men’s Urology Clinic in Canada that offers Prostate treatments, Vasectomies and caters to Male Sexual health issues
+The Client was a Men’s Urology Clinic in Canada that offers Prostate treatments, Vasectomies, and caters to Male Sexual health issues

-I decided to run click to call ads to bypass the restrictions that derived from the restricted health terms present on the landing page.
+I decided to run click-to-call ads to bypass the restrictions that resulted from the restricted health terms present on the landing page.

 I also decided to create new landing pages that could bypass Google’s policy restrictions.
-To achieve this I scraped off all words and replaced them with images so that the words will be embedded in an image, thus making it inaccessible to Google’s HTML crawlers. i.e. I created Image-only landing pages so as to avoid the text form of restricted terminology (which could have led to a suspension of the ads and the entire account) e.g. “Penile Enhancement”
+To achieve this, I scraped off all words and replaced them with images so that the words would be embedded in an image, thus making it inaccessible to Google’s HTML crawlers. i.e., I created Image-only landing pages to avoid the text form of restricted terminology (which could have led to a suspension of the ads and the entire account), e.g. restricted words like “Penile Enhancement” would always lead to ad suspension if present on the landing page but if present in an image, the ads would be allowed to run

 The new Landing pages passed the policy restrictions, thus allowing the previously disapproved ads to run.
 The result was a spike in lead volume from 9 leads and a $105 cost per conversion in March to 61 leads at a $30 cost per conversion in April.